 “These groups apparently see an opportunity for ‘social action’ better than we do!
 Our staff and Board want a better understanding of just what a disadvantaged group is so we can more useful decisions.

-After doing these fascinating interviews and negotiating for three pages rather than two, I delivered.
+After doing these fascinating interviews and negotiating with the client for three pages rather than two, I delivered.
 Surprisingly (not really), the concept of “disadvantagement” that we heard was not centered on race, ethnicity, gender, or poverty.
 Rather disadvantagement meant “denied access to the tools we need to gain greater self–sufficiency.”

 Being disadvantaged, we heard, does not mean being born a particular way.
-Instead, being disadvantaged reflects an active process like being sidelined, usually by other groups more in the mainstream.
+Instead, being disadvantaged is the result of an active process like being sidelined, usually by other groups that are more in the mainstream.
 This is experienced in different ways by different groups, but everyone we interviewed voiced their group’s version of this “structural analysis” of disadvantagement.
-Each had its own view of the ways it was disadvantaged, the barriers to its self–sufficiency, and the tools needed to overcome these barriers.
+Each had its own view of the ways it was disadvantaged, the barriers to gaining greater self–sufficiency, and the tools needed to overcome these barriers.

 A memorable example told me by the United Handicapped Federation: creating permanent curb cuts where a sidewalk meets the street is more beneficial to people with mobility handicaps than is keeping them institutionalized or at home.
 It’s vastly cheaper than stationing chair–lifting volunteers at each corner all hours of the day.
 And it turns out it also benefits people pushing baby carriages, riding bicycles, or hauling travel bags.
 There are multiple benefits to multiple beneficiaries.